joergkeller/beehive-sensor/README.md

 - **Arduino** (alternatively Uno + Dragino LoRa Shield, Dragino LoRa Mini Dev, or CubeCell LoRa Dev)\
   A small microcontroller has enough power to measure every couple of minutes.
 A rechargeable battery serves as buffer to measure during night and cloudy weather.\
   The device works without any human intervention except a button to put it to a 'manual mode' when working with the beehive.
-    - 3-4 DS18B20 temperature sensors using 1-wire
+    - Several (e.g. 5) DS18B20 temperature sensors using 1-wire
     - DHT11/22 temperature and humidity sensor
     - Weight cell with HX711 converter
     - LoRaWan connection (TTN)